Ferris-Labs/site-draft/content/en/docs/User Guide/Workflow.md

 ![](/images/uuid_packagename_edit_json.png)

-Change those values with the values from the package and safe JSON file.
+Change the template / example values to the values from the package and safe JSON file.

 1. Name the workflow
 2. Add a description